Seedling Varieties

 Best for Containers

 Short on space?
-Celebrity, Lunchbox, Cherry Mix, and Shishito all do great in 5-gallon containers on a sunny patio or deck.
+Mt.
+Merit Tomato, Lunchbox, Cherry Mix, and Shishito all do great in 5-gallon containers on a sunny patio or deck.